-One of the speakers at this year's Explorer Yachts Summit is Sebastian Wache, senior meteorologist at WetterWelt GmbH, which produces highly individualised weather forecasts using constantly updated technology to generate high-precision weather analyses and forecasts.
-Ahead of the summit on 13 November at the Yacht Club De Monaco, we discuss the effects of climate change, how it could affect maritime traffic and his predictions for the years ahead.
+One of the speakers at the 2024 Explorer Yachts Summit was Sebastian Wache, senior meteorologist at WetterWelt GmbH, which produces highly individualised weather forecasts using constantly updated technology to generate high-precision weather analyses and forecasts.
+Ahead of the summit at the Yacht Club De Monaco, we discussed the effects of climate change, how it could affect maritime traffic and his predictions for the years ahead.

 Tell me about your company and what you do…